vitay/deeprl/document.md

     \delta = r(s, a, s') + \gamma \, Q_{\theta'}(s', \text{argmax}_{a'} Q_\theta (s', a')) - Q_\theta(s, a)
 $$

 and sample with a higher probability those surprising transitions to form a minibatch.
 However, non-surprising transitions might become relevant again after enough training, as the $Q_\theta(s, a)$ change, so prioritized replay has a softmax function over the TD error to ensure "exploration" of memorized transitions.
-This data structure has of course a non-negligeable computational cost, but accelerates learning so much that it is worth it.
+This data structure has of course a non-negligible computational cost, but accelerates learning so much that it is worth it.
 See <https://jaromiru.com/2016/11/07/lets-make-a-dqn-double-learning-and-prioritized-experience-replay/> for a presentation of double DQN with prioritized replay.

 ## Duelling network